Coronavirus: Current Information and Advice

-We appreciate that this a very difficult situation and we are doing our best to minimise disruption.
-We do, however, need to take these steps to safeguard our patients and workforce.
+We appreciate that this is a very difficult situation and we are doing our best to accommodate individual needs.
 Please contact our Nurse in Charge for guidance on 0113 218 5500 (24 hours a day).

 Changes to Services

-St Gemma’s care is continuing as fully as possible in these unprecedented circumstances.
+St Gemma’s care continues as fully as possible in these unprecedented circumstances.
 The current status of our services is as follows:

 - The St Gemma’s community team continues to operate and will continue to see patients in the community, as and when appropriate.

 - Activity within our Academic Unit is also suspended until further notice*.
 If you have a booking, or are due to attend an event, conference or training, you will be contacted shortly. *Training for medical students and nurses on placement continues as normal.
 For any queries about our Academic Unit activity, please contact 0113 218 5500 during usual office hours.